abushoeb/cheatsheet/.ipynb_checkpoints/README-checkpoint.md

-# cheatsheet
+# Cheatsheet
-A quick guide for python and linux commands
+A quick guide for Python, Scala and Linux commands Author - Abu Shoeb